Liberals take wait-and-see approach with federal budget

 Federal budget highlights: 10 things you need to know

 Last year, the direction seemed so clear.
 There was a high-flying government, and even with collapsed oil revenues and a soft economy, it was going to rack up a $30-billion deficit with a Canada Child Benefit, spending on Indigenous communities and launching an infrastructure spending spree.
-This year, the deficit numbers are about as high as they’re willing to let them go, Donald Trump is creating uncertainty, and that driving impetus is gone.
+This year, the deficit numbers are about as high as they’re willing to let them go, Donald Trump is creating uncertainty and that driving impetus is gone.

-There’s a sprinkling of money in various places, some repackaging of last year’s plan, and talk about things that will probably come later.
+There’s a sprinkling of money in various places, some repackaging of last year’s plan and talk about things that will probably come later.

 The 2016 budget had $800-million over four years for economic innovation clusters.
-This year’s budget took the same plan, extended it for an extra year, to 2022, and sold it as $950-million for “Superclusters.”
-The money is basically the same, but the adjectives have super powers.
+This year’s budget took the same plan, extended it for an extra year, to 2022, and sold it as $950-million for “superclusters.”
+The money is basically the same, but the adjectives have superpowers.

 There was a hint that defence spending will be increased – Mr. Trump is pressuring NATO allies to spend more – but we’ll find out about that next year, after a defence policy review is completed.
 We’ll see.